iliakan/javascript-tutorial/1-js/2-first-steps/17-function-basics/article.md

 Let's see a more real-life example.

-There exist a built-in function [Math.max](mdn:js/Math/max) that takes a list of values and returns the greatest one:
+There exists a built-in function [Math.max](mdn:js/Math/max) that takes a list of values and returns the greatest one:

 ```js run
 alert( Math.max(5, 7, -8, 1) ); // 7